martinmsaavedra/holberton-system_engineering-devops/0x19-postmortem/README.md

 <img src="meme.jpg" alt="API meme">

-# Title: Incident with Yahoo Finance API API meme
+# Title: Incident with Yahoo Finance API

 ## SUMMARY:
 Incident date: On Saturday 15 of May, at 03:15 AM GMT-3, users alert us that the service becomes inaccessible and incapable of retrieves data selected.